Madhavyamjala/weather-api/README.md

   This project is licensed under the MIT License - see the LICENSE file for details.

 ## Live Demo
-  Explore the live demo here.
+  Explore the live demo https://madhavyamjala.github.io/weather-api/

 ## Contact
   For any questions or inquiries, please contact yamjalamadhav@gmail.com.